JoshuaMendozaa/JoshuaMendozaa/README.md

 ## `whoami`

-I’m an **AI Software Engineer** focused on building backend systems around LLMs, agents, RAG pipelines, tool-call tracing, guardrails, and evaluation infrastructure.
+I am an ** AI Software Engineer** focused on building backend systems around LLMs, agents, RAG pipelines, tool-call tracing, guardrails, and evaluation infrastructure.

 My goal is to build AI systems that are not just demos — but systems that can be **observed, tested, debugged, and deployed**.